-All these things were Tutu’s and Kuku's sacred gifts of Aloha (Love) to their beloved Mo'opuna Kane (grandson).
+All these precious things were Tutu’s gifts of Aloha (Love) to her Mo’opunas.

 All accessories were individually handcrafted.